Jamison Crowder Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 - Crowder has been the target of 71 of his team's 550 passing attempts this season, or 12.9% of the target share.

-- Crowder (11 red zone targets) has been the recipient of 17.2% of his team's 64 red zone pass attempts.
+- Crowder has seen the ball thrown his way 11 times in the red zone this season, 17.2% of his team's 64 red zone pass attempts.

-- The Jets, who rank 27th in the NFL in points scored, have dropped back to pass 62.0% of the time while running the ball 38.0% of the time.
+- The Jets have called a pass in 62.0% of their plays from scrimmage this year while running the ball 38.0% of the time.
+This offensive attack ranks 27th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Crowder's matchup with the Buccaneers.